RobRR/bohemians-v-dundalk-prediction/README.md

 * 📈 **Inflates 0-0 and 1-1:** Accounts for the real-world tendency of low-scoring matches to end in draws more often than pure randomness predicts.
 * 📉 **Deflates 1-0 and 0-1:** Corrects the standard Poisson model's tendency to overstate narrow, single-goal victories.

-> [!NOTE]
-> This adjustment strictly targets these low-scoring bounds, leaving scorelines where either team scores two or more goals unaffected.
+*This adjustment strictly targets these low-scoring bounds, leaving scorelines where either team scores two or more goals unaffected.*

 ---